JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-modify-project.md

     }
     ```

-3. Switch the web app from using the entire HTML `<body>` to a specific container:
+3. Switch the web app from using an `Element` as a container to the HTML tag with an externally specified `id`:

    1. In the `composeApp/src/wasmJsMain/resources/index.html` file, add a named element: